AROMAeth/robo_code/catkin_ws/src/aroma_syringe/Readme.txt

 - how to specify the pins where they are located

+rostopic pub /noname/syringe_control std_msgs/String "pull 10 100"
-rostopic pub /PUMP_NAME/syringe_control std_msgs/String "push 1 1"
+rostopic pub /noname/syringe_control std_msgs/String "push 10 100"
 explanation: FIRST: either push or pull, then volume in uL, then speed in uL/min